r3wald/espurna-wiki/Buttons-and-switches.md

 ESPurna supports up to 8 buttons connected to various GPIO pins.
 These buttons are defined using C preprocessor flag `BUTTONx_PIN` (x being a number from 1 to 8).
 Some buttons might be onboard, and you might have the option of connecting some additional, depending on the board you are using.

-Each button can operate in number of different modes, configured using `BUTTON_MODE` flag:
+Each button can operate in number of different modes, configured using `BUTTONx_MODE` flag:
 - `BUTTON_PUSHBUTTON` - connected button is of push-button type and event is fired when button is released.
 - `BUTTON_SWITCH` - connected button is actually a flip-switch, and event is fired on either transition (On->Off and Off-On).